noel-jose/GDC-Level-2-Milestone/README.md

-In This milestone you will be implementing a basic command line program that lets you manage your tasks.
+In This milestone i have implemented a basic command line program that lets you manage your tasks.

 The specification for this pogram is as follows,